coleRodneyMigisha/gfg-python-projects/README.md

 ## Notes

+- Each project folder contains a `README.md` with a brief description, the problem source link, and any setup notes specific to that project.
 - Some projects will require third-party API keys (e.g., OpenWeatherMap, Google Speech API, Twitter API).
 These are not included and must be configured locally.
 - Projects involving browser automation (Selenium) may require a compatible WebDriver for your browser version.